 This post is sponsored by Whittard.

-It’s getting to closer to Christmas, the weather is colder and it’s very cosy, and all I can think about is settling down on the sofa, under a blanket and with a Hot Chocolate.
+It’s getting closer to Christmas, the weather is colder and it’s very cosy, and all I can think about is settling down on the sofa, under a blanket and with a hot chocolate.
 It’s the epitome of cosy, and I love it!

 The only niggle I have about this little habit is that hot chocolate out can be VERY expensive, and if you have them often, it really builds up very quickly.
 To solve that?!
 Have hot chocolate at home!
 And what hot chocolate should you have?
 Whittard!

-And to be honest, it is Christmas in a chocolatey cup.
-It is DELIGHTFUL.
-And that is where this Cheesecake comes in… I wanted to create something with Whittard Christmas Hot Chocolate that you guys can enjoy together and at Christmas, for a delicious dessert.
+To be honest, it is christmas in a chocolatey cup.
+It is DELIGHTFUL and that is where this cheesecake comes in.
+I wanted to create something with Whittard Christmas hot chocolate that you guys can enjoy together and at Christmas, for a delicious dessert.